-- You use more energy than houses that are newer or larger than yours
+- Higher home energy use than houses that are newer or larger than yours

-- You see cracks or gaps in your home’s exterior
+- Cracks or gaps in your home’s exterior

 How to check for air leaks around windows

-One way to check for air leaks around windows is to shut all the windows and doors and then hold a burning incense stick near the window.
+To check for air leaks around windows, shut all the windows and doors then hold a burning incense stick near the window.
 If the smoke wavers, you have an air leak.
-You can also hold some tissue paper around the window—if the tissue moves, you’ve got unwanted airflow.
-That’s the short version!
-Be sure to read our full list of tips here.
+You can also hold toilet paper around the window—if it moves, you’ve got unwanted airflow.

 How to locate drafts in the house

 Go into the drafty room, shut all the doors and windows, and move your hand—slowly—around the perimeter of all doors and windows, as well as any other potential access points to outside air.
 Feel any air coming in?
 Bingo.

 (Tap here for more tricks to find air leaks.)